Bacone College: Closure

 An HVAC firm called MHEC LLC (Midgley-Huber Energy Concepts) obtained a judgment of approximately $1 million against the school on November 13, 2022, for installation of materials and energy conservation services.
 College administrators said they were unable to pay due to debt accumulated under previous administrations so Muskogee County District Judge Timothy King authorized having the campus auctioned to satisfy the judgment in April of 2023.
 MHEC rescinded its request to auction the college at that point but, after declining an offer to be paid over time, pursued foreclosure again in November of 2023, getting an auction date set for December 14, 2023.
 One day before the auction, it was called off; however, the school had already laid off the bulk of its teachers in anticipation and was trying to get its students enrolled in other colleges for the next semester.
 Classes were also suspended for the spring 2024 semester.
 The administration hoped the shutdown was temporary but had to raise significant funds to avoid permanent closure.

 Following a leadership change in April 2024, college leaders announced that nine students would be graduating on May 11 and that a "detailed revitalization plan" allowed the college to continue operating.
 Two months later, however, college leaders filed for bankruptcy and announced plans for the college to remain closed for the 2024-2025 academic year to reorganize.
 They hoped to merge with or be acquired by another institution.
 Regardless, the attempted Chapter 11 (reorganization) bankruptcy was converted by the court to a Chapter 7 (liquidation) bankruptcy, and all keys and control of the school was turned over to the bankruptcy trustee for that purpose on May 22, 2025.
+Certain personal properties of the school (vehicles, furniture and such, but not student records or sensitive documents) were auctioned in October of 2025.